sateffen/node-module-confinement/README.md

 When requiring `node-module-confinement` the original `require` function of your node process is overwritten.
 The overwritten version checks each require-call for a confinement, and checks the rules provided by it.
-A confinement itself is defined on the module instance as `confinementDefinition` property.
+A confinement itself is defined on the module instance as `Symbol('node-module-confinement')` property.
 If no confinement definition is found on the own module, the module-tree is traversed up, until one is found, or the root is reached.
 So in a structure:

 ```
 root